New Employee Onboarding at the University of Baltimore

 Your First Day

-Prior to your start date, you will be invited to a meeting with the Benefits Manager to be held during your first few days of employment.
+Prior to your start date, you will be invited to a virtual meeting with the Benefits Manager to be held during your first few days of employment.
 You must enroll in health benefits within your first 60 days of employment or wait until the next open enrollment period.
-If you are prepared to enroll when you meet, please bring as much of your completed paperwork as you can.
+You will receive an email from Employee Benefits Division with enrollment instructions.

 New Employee Orientation